steveruffin5076/Hushfire/progress.md

 ## 4. What's done

 ### Core loop
-- Title screen (key art) → armory (mode, difficulty, loadouts) → Sector 1 Transit → Sector 2 Bio-Lab → Sector 3 Helipad → end screen.
+- Title screen (key art) → armory (mode, difficulty, loadouts, run modifier) → Sector 1 Transit → Sector 2 Bio-Lab → Sector 3 Helipad → end screen.
 - **Sector objectives:**
   - S1: find the keycard, override the blast door.
   - S2: hold the lockdown terminal for 3.5 s.
   - S3: hold the radio in the annex for 2.5 s, then hold the evac pad through the horde.
-- **Between-sector reward (S1→S2, S2→S3):** clearing a sector's exit zone pauses the game and shows a supply-drop picker — field medkit (+50 HP each operative), ammo crate (+2 mags per weapon), or tactical battery (+50 charge).
-Gamepad-navigable via `MenuGamepadNav`.
+- **Between-sector reward (S1→S2, S2→S3):** clearing a sector's exit zone pauses the game and offers a supply drop — field medkit (+50 HP), ammo crate (+2 mags per weapon), or tactical battery (+50 charge).
+Gamepad-navigable.
+- **Per-run sector modifiers** (`config/sectorModifiers.ts`), rolled in the armory (reroll button), shown on the armory protocol panel and in-game HUD:
+  - *Blackout:* 50% battery at deploy; battery pickups stripped from every sector.
+  - *Scavenger:* half the pickups each sector.
+  - *Hush:* sector-alert reinforcement cooldown halved (4 s instead of 8 s).
+  - *Heavy:* +1 armored brute spawns in each sector.
 - Solo (P2 never spawns; going down = elimination) or 2-player local co-op (downed players can be revived by holding interact nearby).
 - Every living operative must reach the exit, and downed partners must be revived first.
 The evac clock only runs while someone is on the pad.
 - Health, ammo and battery carry over between sectors.
 There are no checkpoints; a run is about 6–10 min.